purvathota22/Food_Delivery/README.md

-It contains the FrontEnd Code of Delivery Driver Portal of Capdine(Food Delivery Service)
+This contains the FrontEnd Code of Delivery Driver Portal of Capdine(Food Delivery Service)

 # Getting Started with Create React App